-Effects of Mitigation: Implementation of the mitigation recommended by Mitigation Measures 2019 Updated AES-2a, PEIR AES-2b, and PEIR AES-2c will ensure that the impacts associated with visual quality in urbanized areas and conflicts with zoning will be mitigated to a less-than-significant level.
+Effects of Mitigation: Implementation of the mitigation recommended by Mitigation Measures PEIR AES-2b and PEIR AES-2c will ensure that the impacts associated with visual quality in urbanized areas and conflicts with zoning will be mitigated to a less-than-significant level.

-Remaining Impacts: Any remaining impact associated with visual quality in urbanized areas and conflicts with zoning will be less than significant.
+Remaining Impacts: Any remaining impact associated with degradation of the visual character or quality of the project site and surroundings will be less than significant.